 D. Pest and plant disease restrictions:

-Apples inspected and certified under the “Systems Approach Work Plan for the Exportation of Apples From the United States to Taiwan (2008)” are eligible for export to that country.
+Apples inspected and certified under the Quarantine Requirements for the Importation of Fresh Apples from the United States (2019) are eligible for export to Taiwan.
 Packers are urged to select lots for export to Taiwan that are at low risk for detection of live larvae.
 These selections are best made through consultation with packinghouse field staff and/or the grower’s licensed pesticide consultant.

 Apple shipments from all U.S. growers and packinghouses are subject to stringent inspection upon arrival.

 Apples and pears: must be free from Cydia pomonella (codling moth), Conotrachelus nenuphar (plum curculio), Erwinia amylovora (fireblight), Frankliniella occidentalis (western flower thrips), Rhagoletis pomonella (apple maggot), and Anarsia lineatella (peach twig borer).

 On August 7, 2008, USDA/APHIS issued inspection guidelines concerning fruit decay in apples destined for export to Taiwan.
 Contact your local state inspection service official for more information.

 Cherries, peaches, and nectarines: must be free from codling moth, plum curculio, fireblight, western flower thrips and Anarsia lineatella (peach twig borer).

 Shipments transiting third counties or districts with quarantine concerns: Strict regulations apply to shipments that transit Vancouver, B.C. or other third countries en route to Taiwan.
 However, if a cargo is loaded in the U.S. and transits a third country en route to Taiwan but never leaves the aircraft or vessel in which it was originally loaded, the third country transit regulations do not apply.